Library Media M.Ed.

 - The Library Media Certification program is now available in a completely online format.

-- You’ll also have the opportunity to practice those skills with a hands-on, in-the-classroom internship.
+- You’ll also have the opportunity to practice those skills with a hands-on clinical residency in school libraries.